inkyblackness/ss-specs/fileFormat/index.md

 The following table shows an overview of the known files, across the different releases.

-For resource files, chunks may share the same identifier.
+For resource files, resources may share the same identifier.
 In this case they represent the alternatives available through configuration.
 The options are:
 * Language.
 Available are: "English", "French" and "German"
 * Cutscene resolution (MOVI format).
 Available are: "low" (320x150) and "svga" (600x300)